iaminawe/AstroNot/README.md

 Start by replacing with your own content & design.
 Create new pages by adding a new `.astro` file to `/src/pages`!
 _Note: With Astro, components will not ship any Javascript to client unless `client:load` or `client:only` are used for interactivity._

+## 🔄 Configuration Files

+AstroNot now includes configuration files for various components of the website:

+- `src/config/about.ts`: Configuration for the about page content
+- `src/config/contact.ts`: Configuration for the contact form
+- `src/config/email.ts`: Configuration for email functionality
+- `src/config/hero.ts`: Configuration for the homepage hero section
+- `src/config/resume.ts`: Configuration for the resume timeline
+- `src/config/services.ts`: Configuration for the services section
+- `src/config/testimonials.ts`: Configuration for the testimonials section

+These configuration files make it easy to customize the content of your website without having to modify the components directly.
+They also serve as fallbacks when Notion integration is not set up or when a specific Notion database ID is not provided.

 ## Performance

 - AstroNot receives a **100** on Lighthouse Desktop and **99** for Lighthouse Mobile tests on sample Blog Posts: